With eight destinations to choose from, create the moments you'll remember forever at an RACV Resort

 Four indulgent day trips for Mother’s Day

-Take mum out of town for a decadent day trip.
+Take mum out of town for a decadent day trip this Mother's Day.

-The first step is to choose a destination and book a scrumptious lunch, allowing time for a spot of relaxation.
-And don’t forget to make sure there’s something beautiful to see.
+The first step is to choose a destination and book a scrumptious lunch, then be sure to allow time for a spot of relaxation, rejuvenation and, if you've done everything right, recovery from a likely chocolate overdose.

 A winery in the quiet Westernport corner of the Mornington Peninsula wins the Mother’s Day trifecta hands down, with sweeping water views, world-class art and exceptional food and wine.